FCI Levadia U21

-FCI Levadia U21 Tallinn, commonly known as FCI Levadia U21, is a football club, based in Tallinn, Estonia.
+FCI Levadia U21 Tallinn, commonly known as FCI Levadia U21, is an Estonian football club based in Tallinn.

-Founded as Levadia Tallinn, it was the reserve team of Levadia Maardu from 2000–2004.
-In 2004, Levadia Maardu moved to Tallinn and became the new Levadia Tallinn, while the reserve team became Levadia II.
+The club was founded in 1999 as FC Maardu.
+In 2001, the club was renamed to FC Levadia Tallinn after becoming the reserve team of Levadia Maardu.
+In 2004, Levadia Maardu moved to Tallinn and became the new FC Levadia Tallinn, while the reserve team (the old Levadia Tallinn) became FC Levadia Tallinn II (later renamed to FC Levadia Tallinn U21 in 2016).

 Reserve teams in Estonia play in the same league system as the senior team, rather than in a reserve team league.
 They must play at least one level below their main side, however, so Levadia U21 is ineligible for promotion to the Meistriliiga but can play in the Estonian Cup.
 As Levadia Tallinn, the club has won 1 Estonian Cup trophy.